MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/updating-an-application-in-the-background.md

 ---
-title: "Updating an Application in the Background" ms.prod: xamarin ms.assetid: A2B2231A-C045-4C11-8176-F9966485197A ms.technology: xamarin-ios
+title: "Updating a Xamarin.iOS App in the Background"
+description: "This document describes various ways to update a Xamarin.iOS app that is in the background, such as region monitoring, background fetch, and remote notifications." ms.prod: xamarin ms.assetid: A2B2231A-C045-4C11-8176-F9966485197A ms.technology: xamarin-ios